OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 We connected the power supply to the PWM expansion for cleaner wiring.

-1. Connect the Signal pin from the PWM Expansion channel 0 (`S0`) to the base pin of the transistor (middle pin in the 8550)
+1. Connect the `GND` from the fan to the collector pin on the transistor (right pin when looking at the flat side of the 8050).
-1. Connect the `GND` from the fan to the collector pin on the transistor.
+1. Connect the Signal pin from the PWM Expansion channel 0 (`S0`) to the base pin of the transistor.
-1. Connect the emittor pint from the transistor to any `GND` pin on the PWM Expansion
+1. Connect the emittor pin from the transistor to any `GND` pin on the PWM Expansion.
-1. Finally, connect the `VDC` of the fan to the `Vcc` pin on the PWM Expansion
+1. Finally, connect the `VDC` of the fan to the `Vcc` pin on the PWM Expansion.

-This circuit will now switch the Fan's voltage based on the PWM signal from channel 0
+This circuit will now switch the Fan's voltage based on the PWM signal from channel 0!

 #### 4. Wire up the temperature sensor

-This part is written assuming you're working with the D18B20, if your sensor is different, you may have to find a guide elsewhere on wiring it properly
+This part is written assuming you're working with the D18B20, if your sensor is different, you may have to find a guide elsewhere on wiring it properly.

->Note that the Omega does **not** have analog voltage reading capabilities - you'd have to use your own ADC if your sensor is analog!
+>Note that the Omega does **not** have analog voltage reading capabilities - you'd have to use an ADC plus write your own converting code to use an analog sensor!

 The D18B20 has a pinout that looks like this: